 Besides, analysis and audit are an important part of the content plan building.
 After you know your content strategy for the next quarter/year/etc., don’t forget to make a check.
 So, what do you want to review during the audit?

 - The best-performing content,

 - The performance of the keywords.

 When marketers build a strategy we often talk about SMART goals.
 Don’t forget to apply the same approach when making a content plan.
-Marketers who set objectives are 376% more likely to report benefit.
+Marketers who set objectives are 376% more likely to report benefits.
 Specify aims you can achieve and measure.

-Also, remember that the goals can be money-driven (e.g. increasing sales) or reputational (e.g. growing brand loyalty).
+Also, remember that the goals can be money-driven (e.g. increasing sales) or reputational (e.g., growing brand loyalty).

 Building a content plan

 How many hours does it take to create a content marketing plan?
 Well, there is no exact answer.
 Everything depends on the company type and size, the volume of the marketing department, and plenty of other aspects.

 Yet we’d like to outline the most vital stages of the content creation plan.
 They will systemize your approach to building the plan.
 That will definitely save some time for you and make the process less complicated.